 Simply click “New Blank Workbook” when you first open Excel.

 Beginning with the Column B, you can type in the name of each month.
 This allows you to track your expenses for an entire year on the same sheet.
+For the more detailed oriented, you may want to create a weekly budget worksheet.

 Step 2: Enter Income and Expenses